Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Empirical Results

 \subsubsection{Training}

 \Gls{dn} parameters are learned with minibatch stochastic gradient descent and the primal gradients are normalized using Adam with weight decay \cite{loshchilovDecoupledWeightDecay2019}.
 We employ $5$-fold cross-validation and results are given as mean $\pm$ standard deviation.
 To prevent convergence problems due to sporadic gradient explosion, we employ adaptive gradient clipping \cite{seetharamanAutoclipAdaptiveGradient2020}.
-Specifically, we clip the $\infty$-norm of the primal gradient $\norm{\nabla_{\vtheta} J_{\vbeta_{\upm{c}}}}_\infty$ to a maximum of the current $0.90$-quantile of the gradient norm history.
+Specifically, we clip the $\infty$-norm of the primal gradient $\norm{\nabla_{\vtheta} J}_\infty$ to a maximum of the current $0.90$-quantile of the gradient norm history.
 Unless stated otherwise, the training parameters are summarized in Tab.~\ref{tab:simdata_param} and the loss function in \eqref{eq:lossfun} with the annealing-based constraint in \eqref{eq:qospenalty_stepapx} are utilized.
+Pseudocode of the training procedure using the proposed annealing-based constraint is provided in Appendix~\ref{sec:training_proc}.
+We remark that we found in empirical experiments that different choices of $\overline{\lambda}_d$ do not significantly impact the final model performance as long as $\overline{\lambda}_d$ is chosen as an upper bound of the dual variables.